JetBrains/intellij-sdk-docs/basics/action_system.md

   <resource-bundle>messages.BasicActionsBundle</resource-bundle>
 ```

+_2020.1_
-_2020.1 and later_ If necessary, a dedicated resource bundle to use for actions and groups can be defined on `<actions>`:
+If necessary, a dedicated resource bundle to use for actions and groups can be defined on `<actions>`:

 ```xml
   <actions resource-bundle="messages.MyActionsBundle">